Confidential Disclosure Agreements (CDA) or Non-Disclosure Agreement (NDA)

-All paperwork should be submitted in order for the Contract Negotiator to begin contract negotiations.
+All paperwork must be submitted in order for the OCTA Contract Officer to begin contract negotiations.

 A FEW THINGS TO KEEP IN MIND DURING THE SUBMITTAL PROCESS

-In addition to the Principal Investiator's contact information, it is important to provide complete contact information of the sponsor or CRO, if applicable, representative, especially a phone number or email address.
-The more information the contract negotiator has, the faster and more efficiently the sponsor or CRO may be contacted in order to begin the contract negotiations.
+In addition to the Principal Investigator's contact information, it is important to provide complete contact information of the sponsor or CRO, if applicable, representative, especially a phone number and/or email address.
+The more information the OCTA Contract Officer has, the faster and more efficiently the sponsor or CRO may be contacted in order to begin the contract negotiations.